Now Here: Now Here: A New and Improved Way to Access Your Online Group Benefits!

 You can find a full list of eligible expenses on the Canada Revenue Agency website.

-To begin your lookup, enter the drug name or Drug Identification Number (DIN).
+To begin your Drug Coverage Search, enter the drug name or Drug Identification Number (DIN).
 Then select the plan member from the drop-down menu.
 If the drug is eligible as a benefit of the plan, you will see ‘covered’.
-If the drug is not covered by the plan, you will see see ‘this drug is not covered at this time’.
+If the drug is not covered by the plan, you will see ‘this drug is not covered at this time’.
 If the drug requires authorization, a link to the form will appear.

 All providers found are registered with RBC Insurance.
 Once you select a provider, confirmation will appear if the provider has the ability to bill RBC Insurance directly on your behalf and if the provider will direct bill.